material-motion/material-motion/specifications/expressions.md

 # Expression

-An Expression is functional syntactic sugar for the creation and configuration of Intentions.
+An Expression is functional syntactic sugar for the creation and configuration of Plans.

 New terminology: Language, Term, and modifier.